 The WSM has the relevant experience required to fulfil the duties of this post and ensure compliance with the requirements of the Project.
-He has done Winter Service decision making since 1995 and had been the Winter Service Manager for the south west unit from 2006 to 2013.
+He has done Winter Service decision making since 1995 and had been the Winter Service Manager for the south west unit from 2006 to 2013 and has been the winter service manager for the Forth Bridges unit since 2015.